-Swap space is a dedicated area on a hard drive that serves as virtual memory for your operating system.
-It allows your system to temporarily store data that is not actively used in RAM.
-Creating a swap partition on CentOS/AlmaLinux can help improve overall system performance and prevent out-of-memory errors.
-In this article, we will guide you through the process of creating a swap partition on CentOS/AlmaLinux.
+Swap space is a dedicated area on your hard drive that serves as virtual memory.
+It allows your system to temporarily store data that is not actively used in RAM, helping to improve performance and prevent out-of-memory errors.
+This guide will walk you through creating a swap partition on CentOS/AlmaLinux.

 free -m

-If the value of ‘Swap:’ in the output shows zero, that means there is no swap space created.
+If the value under ‘Swap:’ is zero, there is no swap space created:

 sudo dd if=/dev/zero of=/swap count=2048 bs=1MiB